klemetsson/stratux-zero/README.md

 - [Stratux (cyoung/stratux)](https://github.com/cyoung/stratux)
 - [Stratux - European edition (b3nn0/stratux)](https://github.com/b3nn0/stratux)

+The Stratux software for this project is mostly untouched.
+The main addition is a more user friendly build system with lots configuration and customization options.
+It also has the firewall enabled and does more cleanup and tweaking to enable faster boot time and lower power consumption.

 Read more about the Stratux project at [stratux.me](http://stratux.me/) and at [dross:aviation](https://dross.net/aviation/).

-Note that this does not replace any primary systems and should only be used as a complement for increased safety and situational awareness.
+Note that this **does not** replace any primary systems and should only be used as a complement for increased safety and situational awareness.

 > THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.